kuroneko/sais/README.md

   depended on 10.15.
 The new build has been tested on macOS 10.11 successfully, and should work on everything inbetween too.

-* On Windows systems, if we have to abort because something went wrong with SDL, we now display a helpful messagebox with the error message we got from SDL.
+* If we have to abort because something went wrong with SDL, we now display a helpful messagebox with the error message we got from SDL (if we can!).
 This is significantly more useful than what was happening before.

+* Fixed the input mapping for text input to now handle case correctly.

 ## New in 1.6.1